alibagheri-98/New-System-for-Community-Detection/README.md

 # New-System-for-Community-Detection
 I am currently working on creating a system, for identifying communities.
 This system will use a variety of community detection algorithms, such as majority voting and boosting to combine their results and improve accuracy.
 It is a part of my project for my B.Sc.
 Degree.
 <br>
-If you have any questions or need information, about this project feel free to reach out to me ([bagheri9877@gmail.com](bagheri9877@gmail.com))
 In addition to that I am actively involved in the task of finding communities within Stock Markets.
 <br>
 This repository includes the following components: